bdeckard92/dupUT/01-Class-Content/02-Advanced-CSS/README.md

 GIVEN I need a portfolio
 WHEN I load the website
-THEN I am presented with my name, a recent photo of me, and links to sections about me, my work, and how to contact me WHEN I click on the links
+THEN I am presented with my name, a recent photo of me, and links to sections about me, my work, and how to contact me WHEN I click one of the links in the navigation
-THEN I am taken to that section of the portfolio
-WHEN I click on the link to the section about me
+THEN the UI scrolls to the corresponding section
-THEN I am taken to a section providing some personal background information WHEN I click on the link to the section about my work THEN I am taken to a section with titled images of the applications I want to showcase WHEN I want to feature one of my applications more than the others THEN that application's image should be displayed first and be larger in size than the others WHEN I add a new application to the section about my work THEN the layout for that section should adapt to the size change WHEN I click on the images of my applications
+WHEN I click on the link to the section about my work THEN the UI scrolls to a section with titled images of the applications I want to showcase WHEN I want to feature one of my applications more than the others THEN that application's image should be displayed first and be larger in size than the others WHEN I add a new application to the section about my work THEN the layout for that section should adapt to the size change WHEN I click on the images of my applications
 THEN I am taken to that deployed application
-WHEN I click on the link to the section about how to contact me THEN I am taken to a section providing my phone number, email address, and links to my profile on relevant social networking platforms
 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
 ```